 How can we be more like the player who responds positively to mistakes?

 In this blog post I share a simple mental trick to help you react better when you make a mistake during a match.

 I have a player I coach who can do a training drill brilliantly nine times in a row.
 But on the tenth attempt, he messes up.
 He will then say out loud “I can’t do this”.
 I can see the self doubt in his facial expressions.
 His body becomes tense.
 And inevitably he will start making more mistakes.

 The same happens in a match.
 He will be playing well and winning.
-Then

-	he makes a mistake and his self-doubting mind goes into overdrive.
-The
+Then he makes a mistake and his self-doubting mind goes into overdrive.
+The grip tightens.

-	grip tightens.
 The fear of losing increases.
 His game unravels.
-He loses

-	the next few points.
+He loses the next few points.

 All of the negative thinking becomes self-fulling.
-He tells himself he
+He tells himself he can’t do it.

-	can’t do.
 He visualises other times he messed up.
 So he messes up again.

 Switching your mindset

 This is actually quite common.
 Many players experience these feelings.
 But if this is something which happens to you, you need to do something about it.
 You need to switch your mindset.
 We all make mistakes, but mistakes don’t have to destroy your confidence.

 Here’s a mental trick you can try…